pyveci/racker/README.rst

 - A lightweight wrapper around ``vagrant`` to provide convenient access to all things needing a full VM, like running Windows on Linux or macOS.

+- A tribute to the authors and contributors of GNU, Linux, systemd, Python, VirtualBox, Vagrant, Docker, Windows, Windows Docker Machine and countless others.

 Comparison with similar tools
 =============================

-The aims of Racker are very similar to `Distrobox`_ and `Toolbox`_.
+The aims of Racker are very similar to `Docker`_, `Podman`_, `Distrobox`_ and `Toolbox`_.
 However, there are also some differences.

+Most people running Linux probably want to use `Podman`_ these days.
+For more background, enjoy reading `Container wars`_ and `Container Tools Guide`_.

-- Racker is currently based on `systemd-nspawn`_ instead of `Docker`_ or `Podman`_.
+- Racker is currently based on `systemd-nspawn`_ and `Vagrant`_ instead of `Docker`_ or `Podman`_.
-- Racker can invoke any kind of container payload, but strongly focuses on running `OS containers`_ aka. `OS-level virtualization`_, using `systemd`_ as init process.
+- Racker's focus is to provide easy provisioning and launching `OS containers`_ aka. `OS-level virtualization`_, using `systemd`_ as init process.
+- The acquisition and provisioning of operating system images does not need any special preparation steps, those are handled by Racker on the fly.
 - Racker aims to provide concise usability by folding its usage into a single command.
-- The acquisition and provisioning of operating system images does not need any special preparation steps, those are handled by Racker on the fly.
+- Racker is written in Python instead of Golang or Bash.

 See also `Comparison with similar tools - more details`_.